Sunset house captured in Rynek Wroclaw

 Protip: Take a ferry ride on the Odra at sunset and you won’t thank me enough!

-5. Take a walk into the history at Wrocław National Museum
+5. Walk into a gallery of Polish history at Wrocław National Museum

 National Museum Wroclaw